bfcxfm/Evol/README.md

 1. **Zoom in and Zoom out**

-    The screen will track the user's point of view, enabling zoom in and zoom out functionalities to provide users with a broader perspective of the entire game environment.
+    The screen will track the player's point of view, enabling zoom in and zoom out functionalities to provide players with a broader perspective of the entire game environment.

 2. **Infinite Canvas with Pan**

-    Implementing an infinite canvas will allow users to explore a vast world beyond the game's boundaries and facilitate seamless, continuous exploration within the game environment.
+    Implementing an infinite canvas will allow players to explore a vast world beyond the game's boundaries and facilitate seamless, continuous exploration within the game environment.